 International Students of Law Organization (ISLO)

-- It shall be the purpose of ISLO to promote diversity and provide assistance to International Student L.LM, J.D, Professional Studies Students at the Law School of University of Wisconsin-Madison.
+It shall be the purpose of the International Students of Law Organization (ISLO) to promote diversity and provide assistance to International Student L.LM, J.D, Professional Studies Students at the Law School of University of Wisconsin-Madison.
 This organization aims to create a supportive and inclusive community for international students studying law.

 JD Student Military & Veterans Club (MVC)